noncorpus/DnD5e/characters/ashi.md

 "You know my condition."

 The man turned towards the office door but stood still, waiting for an answer.
 Even though he was shorter than almost everyone he met, he knew that at this moment, he had all the power in the room.
-His long years at this job had given him that much, along with a slight dullness to his plumage and an exhausted weight in his light, avian frame.
+His long years at this job had given him that much, along with a dullness to his once-shining plumage and an exhausted weight in his light, avian frame.

 "Fine," the woman said after a quiet pause.
 "But...you're sure you can do it?"

 Ashi made a small, tired sound, half cough, half chuckle, that was almost drowned in the patter of rain.
 "Carry this little stick down half the Sword Coast in the worst summer storm in a decade, in under five days?
 Sure.
 If not five days, I'll get it there early on the sixth."
+He tucked the small wooden cylindar in a chest pocket, patting it with practiced confidence.

 "Six days will be too late," she said to the floor in a voice of somber anger, leaning forward with her arms against the desk.
 It sounded wrong to him.
 When people hired his services, they tended to sound excited, hopeful or sly.
 You hire a smuggler to make an illicit fortune or carry out a cunning, less-than-legal plan.
-This woman was afraid.
+This woman was afraid, maybe more.
 "It's got to be five days," she said.

 Ashi took a step toward the open window and the raging storm.
 The sun had set hours ago.
 Even his sharp eyes could see little more than the dark dissaray of clouds and rain.
 "A decade ago, I could spend five days aloft and grin the whole time, but even then, winds like these would give me trouble.
 It's exhausting.
 You're constantly fighting them, and you've got to stay focused the whole time."
-He let his words hang in the air as warm, lamplit currents stirred with the chill storm winds peaking through the open window in front of him.
+He let his words hang in the air as warm, lamplit currents stirred with the chill storm winds darting through the open window in front of him.

 "Why do you care?" the woman finally asked.
 "Why do you always insist that your clients explain why they want you to make a delivery?
 Why have _that_ as your one condition?"

 Plenty of clients had asked that over the years, but some indefinable undercurrent in her tone threw him off balance.
 He was prepared to judge her, not the other way around.
 "I don't ever remember living with my people," he began.
 "My first memories were of the monks who took me in.
 They always said I just fell from the sky."

-"They took me in, they raised me, they taught me.
+"They took me in," he went on, gathering speed.
+"They raised me, they taught me.
 Reading, writing, sneaking, fighting, philosphy, music -- though I was crap with anything but the panpipes," he said with a chuckle that almost seemed genuine.
 "But I never quite got it.
 It's not that I didn't agree with their ideas, I simply couldn't see how it all fit together.
 So one day, I just...flew away."

 "I found cities and towns and castles and seas and all sorts of amazing things.
 I met people and made friends.
 I was naive, though.
 Some of those friends were the wrong sort of people.
 I didn't ask any questions when they asked me for favors and...people got hurt."